JavierMolinaTorres/ZeroTrustInternet/README.md

 Before any ban, an information process is triggered: contacting the responsible ISP to determine whether the source is a hijacked zombie machine or a deliberately criminal system.
 Ideally, this leads to cleanup; if not, the ISP risks losing upstream connectivity.

 ZTI envisions a global effort involving private actors (ISPs, datacenters) and international cybercrime authorities.
 The goal: an internet where safety is the default, not the exception—where going online is as safe as walking down a quiet street at night, and criminal activity is the rare outlier, not the background noise.

+# EDNAC (Extended Distributed NAC)
+EDNAC is a complementary, non-centralized Network Access Control system in which each node independently selects the sources of suspicious IP addresses it trusts or prefers to use.
+Rather than relying on a single centralized list, EDNAC enables distributed decision-making, allowing each participant to incorporate threat intelligence feeds or local detection mechanisms according to its own security policies and risk tolerance.
+Nodes can range from simple tables or IDS/IPS systems to complex AI-based threat analyzers or ELK stacks.